hmZa-Sfyn/Quacko/docs/README.md

 ### Array

-In magpie, you could use [] to initialize an empty array:
+In quacko, you could use [] to initialize an empty array:

 ```swift
 emptyArr = []